 The Leveller Revolution: Radical Political Organisation in England, 1640–1650, by John Rees - published by Verso Books, price £25.

-It is hard to believe as Michael Braddick points out in his excellent review that this book is the first full length study of the Leveller’s since 1961.
+It is hard to believe as Michael Braddick points out in his excellent review that this book is the first full-length study of the Levellers since 1961.
 Having said that John Rees new book more than makes up for that.
 The Leveller Revolution is a tremendous advance in our understanding of the Leveller movement and its place in the English revolution.

 Over the last five years or so interest in the Levellers both mainstream and in academia has grown significantly.
 The Leveller Revolution follows on from a growing number of studies such as Rachel Foxley’s book The Levellers: Radical Political Thought in the English Revolution.
 The Agreements of the People, the Levellers, and the Constitutional Crisis of the English Revolution, Vernon, Elliot, Baker, P to name just two.

-This interest has been reflected in the response to Rees’s book from mainstream and academic media with reviews in the Financial Times, TLS, and The Spectator magazine just to name a few.
+This interest has been reflected in response to Rees’s book from mainstream and academic media with reviews in the Financial Times, TLS, and The Spectator magazine just to name a few.
 Why the interest as Braddick poses?
 One reason being is that the left learning sections of the media inside and outside academia have always had a fascination with the Levellers.
 The right seeks to tie the Levellers to the Labour Party and dampen any talk of revolution.

 Another reason is that the problems that the Levellers grappled with in the 17th century are unfortunately are alive and kicking in our own century.
-A third reason for such interest in the book and this is not to denigrate the book which is of a very high standard or the integrity of the author but the book does appear at a very precipitous time in so much that capitalism is going through a great crisis and what usually happens is that working people start looking for answers to today’s problems in the past.
-It is therefore important for a historian to present and objective account of any subject they write about.
+A third reason for such interest in the book and this is not to denigrate the book which is to a very high standard or the integrity of the author but the book does appear at a very precipitous time in so much that capitalism is going through a great crisis and what usually happens is that working people start looking for answers to today’s problems in the past.
+It is, therefore, important for a historian to present and objective account of any subject they write about.
 Rees manages a pretty good job.

-A republic was fought for and established.
+A Republic was fought for and established.
 The House of Lords was abolished.
 A king was executed by his people for the first time in history.
-As for the national church, it was reorganized and its leader the Archbishop of Canterbury tried and executed.
+As for the national church, it was reorganized, and its leader the Archbishop of Canterbury tried and executed.

 The political movement known as the Levellers appeared in the early days of the revolution.
-Despite small in numbers they played a pivotal role in the character and direction of the Revolution.
+Despite small in numbers, they played a pivotal role in the character and direction of the Revolution.

 While it is correct to say, the Levellers appeared during the revolutionary decade 1640-1650 Rees has opposed the prevailing view that they had no history before that.
 This point has proved most controversial because up and till mow there has been little evidence to counter this view.
 And it is not just conservative historians that have this view.

-The book challenges historians to study more of how the Levellers organised.
+The book challenges historians to study more of how the Levellers organized.
 While acknowledging the difficulty researching underground activity from this far in the past Rees believes it is still possible and backs this assumption up with evidence and presents it in a very convincing way.

-In a few short years Lilburne had become widely known especially in London as a radical against the king.
+In a few short years, Lilburne had become widely known especially in London as a radical against the king.
 He was imprisoned by Charles I for distributing illegal pamphlets in the late 1630s.

-Perhaps the most important aspect of the book is Rees’s uncovering of the huge amount of material that was printed illegally by the Levellers.
+Perhaps the most important aspect of the book is Rees’s uncovering of the vast amount of material that was printed illegally by the Levellers.
 Rees is convinced that these radical pamphlets pushed the revolution in a leftward direction.
 The early part of the revolution saw the growth of a republican movement with Henry Marten who was a Leveller sympathizer being the first MP to advocate a republic.

-To describe the movement as a party is perhaps premature but nonetheless they took on many characteristics of a party that would not look out of place today.
-As Rees says there was then a ‘dense fabric of political opposition in the capital during the early days of the Revolution, and in some cases from before that, from which the Levellers emerged as an organised current.
-Underground activity in churches and taverns, combined with the secret printing and petitioning activity … provided a schooling in organised politics which would feed into the foundations of the Leveller movement.
+To describe the movement as a party is perhaps premature but nonetheless, they took on many characteristics of a party that would not look out of place today.
+As Rees says, there was then a ‘dense fabric of political opposition in the capital during the early days of the Revolution, and in some cases from before that, from which the Levellers emerged as an organized current.
+Underground activity in churches and taverns, combined with the secret printing and petitioning activity … provided a schooling in organized politics which would feed into the foundations of the Leveller movement.
 The point where meetings in churches and taverns spill over into mass street demonstrations is possibly an early decisive moment of transition.
 This is the point where clandestine or semi-clandestine activity becomes irrefutably public opposition to established authority’ (p.65).

-For the Russian Marxist Evgeny Pashukanis “the Levellers undoubtedly were a petit bourgeois party.
-While some historians protest that capitalist relations were not that developed to describe them as such I believe that there were sufficient bourgeois-capitalist relationships, at the 1640s to warrant such a claim.
+For the Russian Marxist Evgeny Pashukanis “the Levellers undoubtedly were a petit-bourgeois party.
+While some historians protest that capitalist relations were not that developed to describe them as such, I believe that there were sufficient bourgeois-capitalist relationships, at the 1640s to warrant such a claim.